 - In a small bowl, whisk together the ingredients for the sauce.
 Reserve for later use.

-- Add the edamame and sauce.
-Cook for another 5 minutes or until the vegetables are tender enough for your liking.
+- Stir in the edamame and sauce.
+Cook for another few minutes until the dish is warmed through.

 - Serve warm on its own over brown rice or quinoa (optional).
 Enjoy!

 - Purchase cooked edamame or cook it ahead of time to cut down on prep time for this recipe.